-The Stewardship Council has developed a grant program that will fund selected enhancements on the Watershed Lands.
-It is anticipated that grant funding will be available to accomplish future projects that enhance one or more of the six Beneficial Public Values.
-Projects may include habitat restoration or physical measures such as developing trails, day use areas, and other public access improvements.
+The Stewardship Council is developing a grant program to fund enhancements on the Watershed Lands in the future.
+Grant funding will be available to accomplish any number of potential future physical measures such as developing trails, day use areas, and other public access improvements.